gauteh/dars/README.md

 # DARS

-This is a _DAP2_ server written in Rust aimed at being fast and lightweight.
+This is an *asynchronous* _DAP/2_ server written in Rust aimed at being *fast* and *lightweight*.
 It supports a subset of the [OPeNDAP protocol](https://opendap.github.io/documentation/UserGuideComprehensive.html).
-It is developed for use through the [NetCDF library](https://www.unidata.ucar.edu/software/netcdf/) (e.g. ncdump) or the [python NetCDF-bindings](https://unidata.github.io/netcdf4-python/netCDF4/index.html).

-# Features
-* Asynchronous
-* Fast
+It is intended to only serve the DAP protocol, and not implement other common services like a catalog or a WMS.

 # Running